usnistgov/metaschema-xslt/src/document/README.md

 All these pipelines have a primary input source port named `METASCHEMA`, which should be provided with a valid metaschema whose imports are resolvable and valid.

+Ports for outputs (terminal and intermediate results) are not always exposed, for example if the XProc pipeline is configured to write outputs to the file system.

 ### `METASCHEMA-DOCS-DIVS-write.xpl`

 Given a `path` to write to and a key name (schema name), this pipeline serializes and writes a set of documentation rooted at HTML `div` elements, suitable for ingestion into Hugo or any other HTML-based publishing system.